With dozens of species found all over the world, you can find a variety of earwigs around the home or out in the wilderness.

 Saint Helena Earwigs (Labidura herculeana)

-The Saint Helena earwig, also known as the giant earwig, was a species of earwigs prevalent to the island of Saint Helena in the Atlantic Ocean.
-This earwig was noticeably larger than others of its kind, averaging around 3 inches in length (common earwig is one inch).
-However, due to habitat changes on the island along with the addition of fierce predators such as mice, rats, and spiders, the Saint Helena earwig is now considered to be extinct.
+The St. Helena earwig, also known as the giant earwig, was a species of earwig prevalent on the island of Saint Helena in the Atlantic Ocean.
+It was noticeably larger than others of its kind, averaging around 3 inches in length (the common earwig is one inch).